Blosc/b2h5py/README.rst

 Installing
 ----------

+To install as a wheel from PyPI, run ``pip install b2h5py``.

-Either install the wheel from the previous section, or enter the source code directory and run ``pip install .`` from there.
-There are no published wheels yet.
+You may also install the wheel that you built in the previous section, or enter the source code directory and run ``pip install .`` from there.

 Running tests
 -------------